-If your room is big enough, an occasional table, console table or side cabinet could provide additional storage and display space.
+If your room is big enough, an occasional table, console table or sideboard could provide additional storage and display space.
 Especially if your dining room also serves as an office, you’ll want somewhere to hide away work materials at the end of the day.

 When deciding how many dining chairs you need, bear in mind that you need around 60 cm of tabletop space for each person – and 75 cm on a circular table.
 Too many chairs and your guests will feel crammed in.

-For timeless elegance, choose for a set of matching chairs with a low-key aesthetic so as not to distract from the table.
-The Archer Chair is simple and sophisticated - a great choice for a circular table.
+For timeless elegance, choose a set of matching chairs with a low-key aesthetic.
+The Archer Chair is simple and sophisticated – a great choice for a circular table.
 If you have a bit more space to work with, a set of Winslet chairs offer a soft and feminine look.

 If you have space for it, a side cabinet, sideboard, or console table, can provide a place to display ornaments or store serving dishes during a dinner party.

 If you’ve chosen an understated dining table, you could opt for an eye-catching and dramatic console table, such as the Scarsdale, or the Belmont.
 Or, if you want to maximise storage space, go for something bold and vivid like the Palisades Cabinet.
 Or channel smooth curves with the Nazarova Curve.

 Of course, the most exclusive dining rooms always feature a drinks cabinet.